quickapps/docs/en/developers/core-libraries.rst

 Retrieves information for current language.

-Useful when you need to read current language's code, direction, etc. It will return all the information if no ``$key`` is given.
+Useful when you need to read current language’s code, direction, etc. It will return all the information if no ``$key`` is given.

 **Usage:**